Austinuc/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c | Computes the sum of all the multiples of 3 or 5 below 1024 (excluded).
 102-fibonacci.c | Prints the first 50 Fibonacci numbers, starting with 1 and 2 followed by a new line. numbers separated by comma and space.
-103-fibonacci.c | Print the even valued terms of the Fibonacci sequence of at most 4,000,000
+103-fibonacci.c | Print the even valued terms of the Fibonacci sequence of at most 4,000,000 104-fibonacci.c | Prints the first 98 Fibonacci numbers, starting with 1 and 2